VonHeikemen/nvim-starter/README.md

 * Copy the content of `init.lua` in this repository into your own `init.lua`.

 * Restart Neovim.
-Wait until plugins are installed then restart Neovim again.
+Wait until plugins are installed.

 ## Keybindings